 The Dell Latitude E5440 is a great mid-range business notebook and has a solid build in our personal experience.
 Everything works perfectly under Windows (which it was designed for) and only loses access to the internal Wi-Fi and has a minor Bluetooth connectivity issue on macOS.
 The WiFi issue can be permanently fixed by swapping out the internal card or by adding a USB WiFi adapter if you have multiple laptops.
 For the intermittent Bluetooth issues, use a USB Bluetooth adapter or start the HackBook with a smartphone connected by USB cable.
 If your smartphone is Android, you can take advantage of USB Tethering while on-the-go.
 If you have small kids that love to play online games, the Dell Latitude E5440 HackBook is perfect for them to learn on while keeping your actual MacBook safe from the occasional drops and spills.

 The battery is very light so the E5440 weight does not increase by much to make mobile use easier.
-With the power features of macOS High Sierra and later, we notice that the battery life lasts longer in the day than using Windows so if you occasionally need to use Windows, decide if you will be running Windows directly by dual-booting or launching it from within a VirtualBox session.
+With the power features of macOS High Sierra and later, we notice that the battery life lasts longer in the day than using Windows so if you occasionally need to use Windows, decide if you will be running Windows directly by dual-booting or launching it from within virtualization software.

 The keyboard and supported trackpad are comfortable, useable, and are inexpensive to replace when damaged.
 When damages occur, you may want to consider upgrading to the backlight version.
 A special feature of this version is the ability to shut off after 10 seconds of inactivity to keep from draining your battery.